MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/wac-in-azure.md

 1. Double-check to make sure that the VM meets the [requirements](#requirements).
 1. Make sure that outbound traffic to Windows Admin Center is allowed on your virtual machine.
-    1. In the Azure Portal, navigate to “Networking” and “Outbound port rules”.
+    1. In the Azure portal, navigate to “Networking” and “Outbound port rules”.
     1. Create a new outbound port rule for Windows Admin Center.
     1. Test connectivity by running the following command using PowerShell inside of your virtual machine: